 The Mertzon processing plant currently delivers residue gas to the Rancho Pipeline owned by Kinder Morgan, and NGLs produced by the plant are delivered to a pipeline owned by DCP that delivers such NGLs to the Gulf Coast Fractionators (in which Targa owns an interest) and the Mont Belvieu hub.
-The Sterling processing plant has residue gas connections to pipelines owned by affiliates of Atmos, El Paso, ONEOK and Enterprise Products/ET Fuel, and NGLs are delivered to the West Texas NGL pipeline, owned by Chevron, which also accesses the Mont Belvieu
+The Sterling processing plant has residue gas connections to pipelines owned by affiliates of Atmos Energy Corporation, or Atmos, El Paso Natural Gas Company, or El Paso, ONEOK and Enterprise Products, and NGLs are delivered to the West Texas NGL pipeline, owned by Chevron, which also accesses the Mont Belvieu hub.